securityfirst/tent-content/contents_en/communications/social-media/advanced/Protect-your-privacy.md

 * 	If you are a journalist with a public email address, talk to your employer about a system that will filter out abusive emails.

 ## Protect your location.
-*	If you are journalist who travels to report, don't post information that can be used to identify your exact location, including your hotel and where you plan to eat.
+*	Don't post information that can be used to identify your exact location, including your hotel and where you plan to eat.

 ## Consider blogging anonymously.

-Some bloggers use a pseudonym or simply write under a last name that does not match the one on their mailbox.
+Some bloggers use a pseudonym or write under a variation of their name.

 (Learn more about how to stay anonymous on the [Internet](umbrella://lesson/the-internet/1).)